tinko26/ao/docs/api/src/ao_sys/ao_rendezvous.h.md

 };
 ```

-This type represents the waiting for a rendezvous.
-It consists of the following members.

 | `async` | The asynchronous event. |
 | `exchange` | The exchange function. |
 | `exchange_parameter` | The exchange function parameter. |